 Cope it is a startup that focuses on calming anxiety for patients, starting with dentist anxiety.
 Studies conducted estimates that approximately 40 % of the population in varying degrees, suffer from dental phobia, of which 90 % may be treated by cognitive therapy.
 In collaboration with psychologists, doctors and dentists, Cope it developed a mobile cognitive therapy that can alleviate anxiety.

-Minimizing dentist anxiety is important, as oral health has effects on a person well-being.
-Studies have shown oral hygien is related to cardiovascular diseases, affects pregnancy and even Alzheimer’s disease risks.
+Minimizing dentist anxiety is important, as oral health has effects on a person well-being, why not find out more about dentist anxiety from the industry experts.
+Studies have shown oral hygiene is related to cardiovascular diseases, affects pregnancy and even Alzheimer’s disease risks.

 The size of the investment is not disclosed, but said to be in the six digits euros.
 The cash injection is reported to be used for scaling the international market.

 The app is only available through a dental clinic and is supported by a system that integrates patient’s treatment at the clinic.
 Despite the fact that Cope it just has been on the market for three months, the system is already implemented in several clinics across Denmark.